Fruit of the Orchard: Reading Catherine of Siena in Late Medieval and Early Modern England

 George Ferzoco, Department of Religion and Theology, University of Bristol

 "Learned and careful, Fruit of the Orchard takes us through a jungle of reworkings and offers many valuable insights.
 The readings of specific manuscripts and printed editions are detailed and convincing.
 Jennifer N. Brown’s work makes a significant contribution to our understanding of late medieval devotional culture and its relation to book history."

 Andrew Taylor, Department of English, University of Ottawa

-Author InformationJennifer N. Brown is Professor and Chair of English and World Literatures at Marymount Manhattan College.
+Author InformationJennifer N. Brown is an associate professor and chair of English and World Literatures at Marymount Manhattan College.

-Chapter One - Compiling Catherine: The Visionary Woman, Stephen Maconi and the Carthusian Audience
+1. Compiling Catherine: The Visionary Woman, Stephen Maconi, and the Carthusian Audience

-Chapter Six / Conclusion - Re-forming Reading: Catherine of Siena in an Age of Reform
+Conclusion - Reforming Reading: Catherine of Siena in an Age of Reform

 Subjects and Courses